orbisgis/h2gis/docs/dev/Geometry2D/list-function-2d.md

 permalink: /docs/dev/Geometry2D/list-function-2d/
 ---

-The following 2D functions are available:
+Here is a list of all 2D functions included in H2GIS.

-{% include table_of_functions.html %}
+{% include all_2D_functions.html %}